hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 +++

-I have had many opportunities of exchanging views with Mr.
+> I have had many opportunities of exchanging views with Mr.
 Tilak during his stay in England, and every time that I have spoken with him, I have felt that he was truly a statesman and not a mere politician.
 The way in which he was able to take a sane view of the Indian situation in Britain, within a few days of his arrival in this country (England) made me marvel at his

-perspicuity
+> perspicuity
+>

-St. Nihal Sing
+> St. Nihal Sing

-IVTEVER abject, never fanatical, Mr. Tilak's methods of political agitation were a unique combination of manliness, astuteness and a sense of proportion.
+EVER abject, never fanatical, Mr. Tilak's methods of political agitation were a unique combination of manliness, astuteness and a sense of proportion.
 He disdained the constant waitings, never-ending mendi-